-6. CHRISTIANS AND MUSLIMS PILGRIM TO THE FOOTPRINT OF THE SAME SAINT – MARIËTTE VAN BEEK
+6. CHRISTIANS AND MUSLIMS UNDERTAKE PILGRIMAGE TO FOOTPRINT OF THE SAME SAINT – MARIËTTE VAN BEEK

 Jordan is a major destination for religiously motivated tourists.
-It is said that Abraham and Moses, as well as Jesus and Mohammed, passed through this area.
-Often surprising to Westerners is that Christians and Muslims encounter each other at many places of pilgrimage.
-They share considerably more than they thought.
-Anyone who takes a walk along the Jordan Trail will automatically hear the stories of Muslim and Christian families.
+It was said that Abraham and Moses, as well as Jesus and Mohammed, passed through this area.
+Much to Westerners’ surprise Christians and Muslims meet each other at many pilgrimage destinations.
+They share considerably more heritage than they thought.
+Anyone who takes a walk along the Jordan Trail will automatically hear the stories from Muslim and Christian families.

 Sunday in Madaba

-It is impossible to sleep in.
-The bells of the Greek Orthodox Church of St. George are already ringing before seven in the morning and my bed is in the ecclesiastical guest house.
+It’s impossible to sleep in.
+The bells of the Greek Orthodox Church of St. George already started ringing before seven in the morning and my bed is in the church guest house.
 There is no escaping getting up.
 Earlier I had been awakened by the call to prayer from a mosque a little further away.
-“Praying is better than sleeping,” the muezzin sang.
+“Praying is better than sleeping”, the muezzin sang.
 Well, go ahead then.
 I dress up and attend Sunday Mass.
 Unlike in the Netherlands, the church is also packed on an average Sunday.
 After mass, like many parishioners, I go and have a chat with priest monk Innokentios.
 He presents chocolates on a tray and tells how Muslims and Christians live together peacefully in Jordan.

-It wasn’t always amicably and peacefully in the country, of course.
-The crusader castles alone testify to this.
-The tourist on an average Jordan trip usually only visits Kerak Castle, but in any case it would be a shame if the history of religious struggle and domination continues to predominate in the holiday memory.
+Of course, it wasn’t always peace and quiet in the country.
+Only the crusader castles testify to that.
+The tourist on an average Jordan trip usually just visits Kerak Castle, but in any case it would be a shame if the history of religious struggle and domination continues to predominate in the holiday memory.
 The area that is now called Jordan owes its unique character to a mixture of influences.
-You may not read this more clearly than in Petra, the famous rock city in southern Jordan, which has been on the UNESCO World Heritage List since 1985.
-The Nabataeans lived in the midst of the burial chambers of their ancestors and worshiped their gods on a high place of sacrifice.
+You’ll find a very clear example in Petra, the famous rock city in southern Jordan, which has been on the UNESCO World Heritage List since 1985.
+The Nabataeans lived in the midst of the burial chambers of their ancestors and worshiped their gods on the High Place of Sacrifice.
 Roman temples and churches followed in later centuries.
-Visitors will still find plenty of remnants of everything.
+Visitors will still find plenty of remnants of all these imposing structures.

 In the coastal city of Aqaba, in the middle of a sidewalk, are the ruins of what is considered the oldest Christian church in the world.
 With the spread of Christianity, an important change gradually took place in the religious experience of the peoples in the area.
 From polytheists they became monotheists.
 The Nabateans worshiped rocks and originally South Arabian gods; the Romans had largely borrowed their pantheon from the Greeks.
 The Christians brought the word of Jesus and the one God, the Muslims spread the message of Muhammad and Allah.
-So many centuries later, this results in quite a few pilgrimage sites in Jordan.
-But those who, like me, grew up in a Catholic or Protestant family in the West, are especially surprised at the diversity of pilgrims that they meet at a number of tourist hotspots.
+Many centuries of religious history resulted in quite a few pilgrimage sites in Jordan.
+But those who, like me, grew up in a Catholic or Protestant family in the West, are especially surprised about the diversity of pilgrims that they meet at a number of touristic hotspots.

-Take Mount Nebo.
-It would be the mountain where Moses first looked out over the Promised Land.
-The weather is often clear so you can just imitate that as a visitor.
-It is not uncommon to find yourself in the midst of a busload of Christians from India and a school class of Muslim students from Jordan.
-The prophet who calls the first group Moses is called Musa for the second.
+Let’s take Mount Nebo as an example.
+It is supposed to be the mountain where Moses first looked out over the Promised Land.
+The weather is often clear so you, as a visitor, can just enjoy this same view as he did.
+While doing so, it’s not uncommon to find yourself in the midst of a busload of Christians from India and a school class of Muslim students from Jordan.
+The prophet who is called Moses by the first group, is Musa for the second.
 Jews, Christians and Muslims have a common patriarch: Abraham (Ibrahim).
 The same scene is repeated in Bethany, the baptismal site of Jesus (Isa) near the Jordan.
-Lesser-known shared pilgrimage sites include the cave of Lot (Lut) over the Dead Sea (near Safi and ruins of the cursed cities of Sodom and Gomorrah), the well of Moses (Musa) at Wadi Musa and the burial place of Aaron (Harun), the elder brother of Moses, on top of a mountain in Petra.
+Lesser-known shared pilgrimage sites include the cave of Lot (Lut) over the Dead Sea (near Safi and the ruins of the cursed cities of Sodom and Gomorrah), the well of Moses (Musa) at Wadi Musa and the burial place of Aaron (Harun), the elder brother of Moses, on top of a mountain in Petra.

 Footprint of Saint George

-Meanwhile, there is also something about Saint George, the saint who, according to Christian tradition, defeated a dragon and is always depicted as such.
-Madaba’s most famous church, the one with the ancient mosaic of a map of the Holy Land, is dedicated to Saint George, but it gets more attention in Salt.
-On a boulder in the also Greek Orthodox Church of St. George I saw nothing less than the footprint of the holy horseman himself.
-The footprint is carefully covered with a display case to protect it from pilgrims who would like to touch this sacred spot.
+Meanwhile, there is also something peculiar about Saint George, the saint who, according to Christian tradition, defeated a dragon and is always depicted as such.
+Madaba’s most famous church, the one with the ancient mosaic of a map of the Holy Land, is dedicated to Saint George, but in fact he gets much more attention in Salt.
+On a boulder in the equally Greek Orthodox Church of St. George there I saw nothing less than the footprint of the holy horseman himself.
+The footprint is carefully covered with a display case to protect it from pilgrims who are eager to touch such sacred spot.
 Salt, like Madaba, is a multi-religious city.
-You will find almshouses of everyone.
-Saint George’s footprint attracts not only Christians but also Muslims.
-But, and here it comes, Saint George isn’t just called differently for Muslims, he’s identified differently.
+You will find places of worship for everyone.
+Saint George’s footprint doesn’t only attract Christians but also Muslims.
+But, and here it comes, Saint George isn’t just named differently by Muslims, he’s identified differently.

-Saint George is traced to the famous mystic Al-Khadir, who also plays a role in the Koran.
+Saint George is traced to the famous Islamic mystic Al-Khadir, who also plays a role in the Koran.
 He is not mentioned there by name, but was later referred to as such by Islamic scholars.
 According to them, he had an interview with Musa (Moses).
-Not everyone agrees that Al-Khadir is the same as Saint George, but because the origin of Saint George himself is also shrouded in mysteries, religious fusion is understandable.
-A believer does not have to understand everything.
-The tomb of the Islamic prophet Yusha (the Biblical Joshua) just outside Salt also makes this clear.
+Not everyone agrees that Al-Khadir is the same person as Saint George, but because the origin of Saint George himself is also shrouded in mysteries, religious fusion is understandable.
+Moreover, a believer doesn’t need to understand everything.
+The tomb of the Islamic prophet Yusha (the Biblical Joshua) just outside Salt makes this clear, too.
 It is a mega long grave, because the story goes that Yusha was a giant of ten meters.
-No one who visits him doubts that.
-Whoever follows the Muslim pilgrims will come across many other important shrines in Jordan in addition to this tomb.
-They have partly belonged to companions of the prophet Muhammad or to martyrs, pious people who died because of their faith.
+No one who visits him doubts that statement.
+Whoever follows the Muslim pilgrims will come across many other important Islamic shrines.
+They partly belong to companions of the prophet Muhammad or to martyrs, pious people who died because of their faith.

-Curious about all the stories, I prefer to visit people’s homes.
-Let the Jordan Trail now provide an excellent opportunity for that.
-This long-distance hiking trail leads through all of Jordan and is said to be the path that Moses, Jesus and Mohammed followed in these parts.
-The different stages are easy to do on their own, but multi-day trips make it more interesting.
-Then you can alternately stay with Christian and Muslim families in the area and get to know their beliefs and traditions while talking and eating.
-The real life in Jordan.
+Always curious about stories, I prefer to visit people at home.
+Luckily, the Jordan Trail provides excellent opportunities to this end.
+This long-distance hiking trail leads through all of Jordan and is said to be the path that Moses, Jesus and Mohammed followed in these regions.
+The different stages can be conquered seperately, but multi-day trips make it more interesting.
+You can alternately stay overnight with Christian and Muslim families in the area and get to know their beliefs and traditions while talking and eating.
+That’s real life in Jordan.

-Mariëtte van Beek is Arabist, travel journalist, writer of the Dominicus reisgids voor Jordanië, (Dutch travel guide for Jordan) compiler and editor of the collection of short stories Te Gast in Jordanië (Dutch, Guest in Jordan) and tour guide with a passion for religious cultural heritage and pilgrimage worldwide.
-In her planning is a multi-religious pilgrimage through Jordan in collaboration with Brenda van den Brink. www.facebook.com/Mirakelzreizen.nl/ and www.mirakelzreizen.nl (from summer 2021).
+Mariëtte van Beek is Arabist, travel journalist, writer of the Dominicus reisgids voor Jordanië, (a well-known Dutch travel guide to Jordan), compiler and editor of the collection of short stories Te Gast in Jordanië (Guest in Jordan) and tour guide with a passion for religious cultural heritage and pilgrimages worldwide.
+She’s busy planning a multi-religious pilgrimage through Jordan in collaboration with Brenda van den Brink.
+Have a look at www.facebook.com/Mirakelzreizen.nl/ and www.mirakelzreizen.nl

 7. Lord of the castle – ADA ROSMAN KLEINJAN